reactphp/http/README.md

 See also [request](#request) and [response](#response)
 for more details (e.g. the request data body).

-The `Server` supports both HTTP/1.1 and HTTP/1.0 request messages.
+The `StreamingServer` supports both HTTP/1.1 and HTTP/1.0 request messages.
 If a client sends an invalid request message, uses an invalid HTTP protocol version or sends an invalid `Transfer-Encoding` in the request header, it will emit an `error` event, send an HTTP error response to the client and